MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 ### Join and Projection Rules

-This guide will not be making use of any join and projection rules configurations.
+This guide won't be making use of any join and projection rules configurations.
 This section is here to provide continuity in the guide.

 The following image is an example of the *Join and Projection Rules* page.